harshvardhanchand/MediMind/memory-bank/prd.md

 * **AI-Powered Natural Language Querying:** Enable users to query their *structured* data using natural language (e.g., "Show my glucose tests from 2024," "What medications did Dr. Anya Sharma prescribe?").
 This functionality will leverage an LLM like **Gemini 2.5 Flash** (accessed via compliant API endpoints) to interpret the natural language query and translate it into database query parameters.
 * **Secure User Authentication & Authorization:** Implement robust user registration, login, and session management to ensure only the authenticated user can access their data.
 * **User-Controlled Data Export:** Provide a mechanism for users to export their data, including both the original uploaded documents and the extracted structured data, in common, usable formats.
+* **Proactive Medical AI Notifications:** Implement an intelligent notification system that proactively analyzes medical data for potential drug interactions, side effects, health trends, and provides personalized recommendations before they become serious problems.
+Uses BioBERT embeddings and Gemini LLM with vector similarity caching for cost-effective analysis.
-* **Mobile User Interface:** A mobile-first, intuitive interface for all functionalities: document upload, data review/correction, viewing visualizations/lists, performing queries, and managing account settings.
+* **Mobile User Interface:** A mobile-first, intuitive interface for all functionalities: document upload, data review/correction, viewing visualizations/lists, performing queries, managing notifications, and managing account settings.
 * **Clear Disclaimers:** Prominently display clear, understandable disclaimers throughout the application reinforcing that it does **not** provide medical advice, diagnosis, or treatment recommendations, and that users should always consult qualified healthcare professionals for medical concerns.

 ### Out of Scope (Initial Phase):